 • Structured assessment of your professional and personal status quo

-• Reflection on your reasons for seeking out coaching and how you want to be thinking and feeling and what you want to be doing when this is all over
+• Reflection on your reasons for seeking out coaching and how you want to be thinking and feeling and what you want to be doing when this phase of change is over (and at two timepoints leading up to then)

 • Laser-focused identification of where and how we can most powerfully intervene, right now, to get powerful cascades of change in motion

-• Detailed planning to give us both confidence that what we decide on can and will actually happen
+• Detailed planning to give us both confidence that what you decide on can and will actually happen

 • Design of tailored experiments for changing behaviours that are preventing your life and work from being as good as they could be—complete with explicit predictions and the right measures, so we know what the stakes are: if you do x for the next 7 days, what are you expecting to be different by next Tuesday? (or alternatively, what are you sceptical could ever be different but willing to be proven wrong about?!)